Call Now Free Quote

 Lime mortar is made from lime putty or hydrated lime, sand, and water.
 It contains no Portland cement, or in some restoration formulations, a small percentage of Portland cement to accelerate the set.

 Self-healing.
 When hairline cracks develop in lime mortar, moisture reactivates the calcium hydroxide still present in the joint.
-It reacts with atmospheric carbon dioxide to re-form calcium carbonate, re-cementing the crack.
+It reacts with atmospheric carbon dioxide to re-form calcium carbonate, effectively re-cementing the crack.
 NPS Preservation Brief 2 confirms this directly: lime mortar “is slightly water soluble and thus is able to re-seal any hairline cracks that may develop during the life of the mortar.”

 For a broader view of how these properties interact with Chicago’s North Shore housing stock, see Historic Masonry Restoration: Preserving Chicagoland’s Heritage.